 Lisette Carbajal is a member of Capital One’s State and Local Government Affairs Group.
 She leads public policy engagements in numerous states and manages the company’s relationships with national organizations committed to diversifying representation within the public and private sector.

-Lisette’s passion led her to seek a professional career in health care.
-She is currently the Director of Government Affairs of the Virginia Health Care Association.
-Prior to joining the Virginia Health Care Association, she was Government and Industry Relations Manager at Genworth.
-Earlier in her career, Lisette worked at the Virginia Department for Aging and Rehabilitative Services as a Policy Advisor and Community Integration Coordinator.
-In 2014, Governor Terry McAuliffe appointed her as a Policy Analyst in his Policy Office and as Virginia’s Latino Liaison.
-In this role, she advised the Governor on policy and legislative priorities related to the Secretary of Administration, Secretary of Technology, and the Secretary of Health and Human Resources.
+Prior to joining Capital One, Lisette served as Director of Government Affairs of the Virginia Health Care Association where she advocated for nursing homes and assisted living facilities across the state.
+In addition, Lisette previously served at Virginia Department for Aging and Rehabilitative Services as a Policy Advisor and Community Integration Coordinator.
+In 2014, Governor Terry McAuliffe appointed her as a Policy Advisor and as Virginia’s Latino Liaison to his administration.
+In this role, she advised the Governor on policy and legislative priorities related to the Latinx community, Secretary of Administration, Secretary of Technology, and the Secretary of Health and Human Resources.

 Lisette's parents immigrated from Lima, Peru.
 Despite being born in the United States, English is her second language.
-She currently resides in Richmond, Virginia with her husband Graham Elder.
+She currently resides in Richmond, Virginia with her husband Graham Elder and her goldendoodle Lilo.